 The purpose of this policy is to ensure risks associated with the use of biological materials in the teaching of science are managed appropriately.

-- The requires the department to provide a working environment that, so far as is reasonably practicable, is safe and without risk to health, including in relation to the use of biological materials in the teaching of science or related subjects.
+- The Occupational Health and Safety (OHS) Act 2004 requires the department to provide a working environment that, so far as is reasonably practicable, is safe and without risk to health, including in relation to the use of biological materials in the teaching of science or related subjects.

 - The principal and/or their delegate must manage OHS risks associated with the handling and disposal of biological material.

 - Under the OHS Act 2004, employees while at work must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.

 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local OHS regional officers, who can provide free advice about managing the risks associated with use and disposal of biological materials in the teaching of science.

 - This policy forms part of the department’s OHS Management System, see OHS Management System (OHSMS) Overview for further information.